ile-ecosystem/whitepaper/README.md

 ## Executive Summary

-The South Pacific Metaverse Ecosystem is a pioneering venture that merges the rich cultural heritage of the South Pacific with advanced blockchain and metaverse technologies.
+ILEWorld.io is a pioneering venture that merges the rich cultural heritage of the South Pacific with advanced blockchain and metaverse technologies.
 Our mission is to create a digital space where South Pacific art and culture are preserved and thrive globally.
 This document outlines our vision, strategy, technological framework, and tokenomics.

 ## Table of Contents